leglorious/jmxtranswiki/Installation.md

 The first thing you need to do is install jmxtrans.
 The easiest way is to use the Debian installer.
 Alternatively, you can install the files included in the .zip into a directory and run it from there.

-Once you have it installed, you also need to make sure to enable remote access to JMX on the JVM's that you want to monitor.
+Once you have it installed, you also need to make sure to enable remote access to JMX on the JVMs that you want to monitor.

 ## Installing the Debian